 How do you get your criminal record expunged in NC?

 A petition must be filed in the County Courthouse where the charge originated.
-There are about 10 different AOC forms that are available online.
-As of the publishing of this article new forms have not been published for the latest change to the law.
+There are about 20 different AOC forms that are available online when searching the word "expunction," and the new forms have now been released.
 Each form applies to a different statute subsection for NC expungement law.
 The different forms are based on the age of the petitioner, the nature of the charge, and the outcome of the case.

 How do you get a felony expunged in NC?

 A defendant is immediately eligible for both dismissals and not-guilty dispositions.
 If the charge resulted in a conviction the wait period depends on the age and charge.
 Felony convictions involving violence are often never eligible.

 How do you get a misdemeanor expunged in NC?

 A misdemeanor charge that has been dismissed or after a finding of not-guilty is immediately eligible.
 If the misdemeanor resulted in conviction the wait period varies based on the age of the defendant and the nature of the charge.